 One of the most common questions I get as an OET exam teacher is: “Where should I start?
 With the texts or the questions?”
-My answer is always the same: start with the texts but don’t read them in detail because you don’t know which details you need yet.
+My answer is always the same.
+Start with the texts but don’t read them in detail because you don’t know which details you need yet.

-So just skim them, read the headings, read the first lines of each paragraph, but quickly, very quickly, you just want to get a general idea of what each text is about.
+So just skim them, read the headings, read the first lines of each paragraph.
+But quickly, very quickly, you just want to get a general idea of what each text is about.

 If you have to go back to the texts to check some of the questions, that’s OK.
 However it’s general understanding you’re going for here, not detail or specific information.
 The question you’re asking yourself is; which text is focused on definitions?
-Which text is focused on procedure?
+What text is focused on procedure?
 Which text is focused on medication?
 And so on.

 Not, what specific phrase was used in the 5th paragraph of Text D?

 2. Let your previous reading guide you forward

 Once you’ve completed questions 1-7, you should have a good general idea of what each of the texts is about.
 As a result, when answering questions 8-20.
 You should feel confident about knowing exactly which text to go to in order to find the answers.